a-li-sa/portfolio/README.md

 * [HTML](https://html.spec.whatwg.org/) - Markup language used to define the structure of webpage.
 Semantic HTML elements were introduced in HTML5.
 * [CSS](https://www.w3.org/Style/CSS/) - Style sheet language used to add style to markup languages like HTML.
 * [Bootstrap](https://getbootstrap.com/) - A popular CSS framework that develops responsive and mobile-first websites.
-Used in this project to create the navbar, carousel, fixed footer, buttons, and responsive grid system
+Used in this project to create the navbar, carousel, fixed footer, buttons, and responsive grid system.
 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Programming language that creates dynamic website content.
 Used in this project to [hide navbar on scroll down](https://www.w3schools.com/howto/howto_js_navbar_hide_scroll.asp).
 * [FontAwesome](https://fontawesome.com/) - Library for icons and fonts.
-Used in this project for the icons on the footer and carousel
+Used in this project for the icons on the footer and carousel.

 ## Credits